 Many similar Clubs under various names were formed to help Rotarian husbands.
 However, it was the Manchester Club which in 1924 provided the name and model rules upon which the Inner Wheel movement is based.
 Our Emblem is a small wheel contained within the Rotary Wheel, hence the name Inner Wheel.

-At an early stage in its existence Inner Wheel began to spread overseas and, in Australia, Ballarat, Victoria held the first interest meeting during 1931.
-The Rotarian President at Ballarat , Mr Maddern, had written to Mrs Oliver Golding asking for details about the Inner Wheel movement in Great Britain and Ireland.
+At an early stage in its existence Inner Wheel began to spread overseas and in Australia, the first interest meeting was held in Ballarat, Victoria during 1931.
+The Rotary President at Ballarat , Mr Maddern, had written to Mrs Oliver Golding asking for details about the Inner Wheel movement in Great Britain and Ireland.
 Margarette Golding was overjoyed at the enquiry.
-In fact she said “This is the first enquiry from the Colonies”.
+In fact she said "This is the first enquiry from the Colonies".
 So in 1931, Ballarat, Victoria (disbanded in 2001) closely followed by the still active North Sydney, NSW, were the first Inner Wheel Clubs to be chartered outside the UK.
 A quirk of fate saw both clubs issued Overseas Club No 1.

 News of the formation of these Clubs interested other ladies and many enquiries were received from Rotary Clubs.
 From these small beginnings and the dedication of original members, Inner Wheel has grown in all States.
-There are now a total of 14 Districts, two in Queensland, six in New South Wales, three in Victoria, one each in South Australia, Western Australia and Tasmania and two non districted clubs – Darwin Combined, NT and Canberra Belconnen, ACT.
-National membership is now almost 4 000.
+There are now a total of 12 Districts, two in Queensland, five in New South Wales, three in Victoria, one each in South Australia and Western Australia and five non-districted clubs - Scone, Burnie, Clarence, Mersey and Tamar Valley.
+National membership is now almost 2 500.

 In 1968, under the leadership of Mrs Kath Armstrong from Sydney Club, the Australian National Council was formed.
 The Council was represented at the International Inner Wheel Board meeting held in London in February 1969.
 In 1994 our current name change occurred - Inner Wheel Australia.

-Members have organised two International Conventions in Australia.
-The first in May 1976 was held at Willoughby Town Hall, NSW, and, the second, held at the Convention Centre, Darling Harbour, NSW in October 1993.
-Both these Conventions were a great success with support from all members.
+Members have organised three International Conventions in Australia.
+The first in May 1976 was held at Willoughby Town Hall, NSW.
+The second was held at the Convention Centre, Darling Harbour, NSW in October 1993 and the third was held at the Melbourne Convention and Exhibition Centre in April 2018.
+All of these Conventions were a great success with support from all members.

-The National Conference is held annually in October, can be held in any State and is hosted by a District or Club.
-In 2015, it will be hosted by District A60 in Warrnambool, Victoria.
+The National Conference is held annually in October.
+It can be held in any State and is hosted by a District or Club.

 The Origin of the Flame of Friendship